wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 The Wavefront `join()` function is modeled after the SQL JOIN operation, which correlates rows of data across 2 or more input tables, and then forms new tables by joining selected portions of the correlated rows.
 If you are familiar with SQL, then you will recognize many of the Wavefront `join()` keywords and concepts.

+**Note:** Using `join()` for an inner join is an explicit way to perform series matching between two groups of time series.
+As an shortcut for certain simple use cases, you can use an operator that performs [implicit series matching](query_language_series_matching.html).

 ## Time Series as Tables

 A Wavefront `join()` views time series as tables and then operates on those tables.
 A time series is a sequence of timestamped points that is identified by a unique combination of metadata: